dgraph-io/cloud-docs/content/advanced-queries.md

-If you want to use DQL as your primary mode of interaction with the Dgraph Cloud backend (instead of primarily using the GraphQL API), you can switch your backend to flexible mode.
-To learn more, see
+If you want to use DQL as your primary mode of interaction with the Dgraph Cloud backend (instead of primarily using the GraphQL API), you can switch your backend to DQL+GraphQL mode.
+To learn more, see [Backend Modes](/admin/backend-modes).
-[Backend Modes](/admin/backend-modes).